The Hidden Power of Everyday Tasks

-Setting the table, preparing small dishes, folding laundry or doing DIY...
-These everyday activities, often relegated to the rank of chores, are in reality gold mines for children's awareness and learning.
+Setting the table, preparing meals, folding laundry or doing DIY...
+These daily activities, often relegated to the rank of chores, are in reality gold mines for children's awakening and learning.

 Amazing!

-This may seem surprising, but this is what science tells us!
+It may seem surprising, but this is what science reveals to us!

-From a very young age, our children have an extraordinary learning capacity, thanks to their exceptional cerebral plasticity.
+From a very young age, our children have an extraordinary capacity for learning, thanks to their exceptional cerebral plasticity.

-Cerebral plasticity , or neuroplasticity, is the extraordinary capacity of the brain to modify and reorganize itself in response to learning and experiences.
+Brain plasticity , or neuroplasticity, is the brain's extraordinary ability to change and reorganize itself in response to learning and experience.

 In children, this plasticity is at its peak, meaning their brains are fertile grounds for new knowledge and skills.